 What you need to know

-We need to understand and measure the effects of transport costs and charges so we can make effective transport policies.
+We need to understand and measure the total costs of the domestic transport system and the cost burden facing transport users so we can make effective transport policies.

-Transport costs comprise the total costs of the transport system and its use — total costs mean the financial, economic, social, safety, health and environmental costs.
-Transport charges are the payments made to use the transport system.
+Total costs comprise of the total costs of the transport system and its use - total costs mean the financial, economic, social, safety, health and environmental costs.
+Transport user costs burden are financial payments made to use the transport system.
 These payments include vehicle operating costs and direct charges such as freight rates or passenger fares.

 Collecting information and data helps us to understand the costs associated with different transport modes and how those costs compare with the charges paid by transport users.

-Domestic Transport Costs and Charges Study Draft report released
+Domestic Transport Costs and Charges Study Report released

 Domestic Transport Costs and Charges Study commissioned